Burton Mail: History

 In November 2015, Trinity Mirror purchased Local World, a major stakeholder in local news titles, from DMGT.
 Local World had been formed by former Trinity chief exec David Montgomery in 2012 to consolidate all DMGT's local newspaper holdings other than the Metro, expanding their holdings while streamlining production, to make the group more saleable.
 Its 115 titles are formed primarily by those of Harmsworth's historic Northcliffe Newspapers Group, alongside other smaller purchases made by DMGT and Local World subsequently, including the 2007 purchase from Trinity.
 The purchase increases Trinity Mirror's local circulation by around 50%.
 The deal valued Local World at around £220m.

 In September 2014, Emma Turton became the first female editor in the newspaper's 116-year history.

 In August 2015, the Burton Mail moved from its premises in High Street, Burton, which it had occupied for 98 years, and moved to a site closer to the centre of the town in Worthington Way, Burton.

 The Burton Mail was named Newspaper of the Year in November 2017 at the Midlands Media Awards.

 Julie Crouch took up the position of editor in December 2017.

 In January 2020, the Burton office closed with staff transferred to the Derby Telegraph office in Derby adopting a home/office hybrid model of working.
 The Derby office was subsequently closed in Summer 2021 with production switched to a regional hub in Nottingham.

-Following a round of redundancies in March 2023, the Burton Mail has no designated editor or editorial staff.

-Supplements and features

-Online media

-Burton Mail publish most of their news online via their website a service which is free.